 That sort of thing is at least a little compelling, but not enough is made of it, and the repetition of puzzle types gives the impression of filler and laziness of game design.
 If anything, I was ritually and increasingly irritated that the constant appearance of these games took time away from the more traditional adventure gaming aspect.
 The main focus of the game seems to be cleaning up other people’s junk.
 I have plenty of my own junk, I don’t need video games to simulate the cleaning experience for me, and if I did there’s always the seminal Microsoft Spring Cleaning Simulator 2000.

-Feather Duster of Ages: Interface & Controls
+Feather Duster of Ages: Interface & Controls (4 out of 5)

 The interface in Echoes of the Past: Castle of Shadows is laid out clearly and neatly.
 As well as explicit labels for items and objectives depending on the mini game or scene, the inventory is ever accessible during non-mini game sections and the dairy panel which doles out clues and notes on your findings is easily navigable and concise.